blove/ngrx-course/docs/store/sidenav-select.md

 * Declared two actions: `HideSidenav` and `ShowSidenav`.
 * Declared a `reducer()` function to mutate the state of our application based on the actions dispatched.
 * Declared the `sidenav` feature state.
-* Declared the `sidenavState` feature selector and the `isOpened` selector functions.
+* Declared the `sidenavState` feature selector and the `sidenavIsOpen` selector functions.

 With our actions, reducer and selectors declared we are ready to implement the behavior in our Angular application.